Academic Policies and Procedures

 A student dismissed from the University for academic reasons is eligible for readmission after an interim of three years.

 Students suspended or dismissed may seek to re-enroll under the Academic Forgiveness Policy.
-For specific guidelines see Academic Forgiveness Policy on page 36.
+For specific guidelines see Academic Forgiveness Policy.

-All petitions for re-admission must be submitted to and approved by the Dean of Academic Services prior to completing an official application for readmission.
+All petitions for re-admission must be submitted to and approved by the Dean of Academic Administration prior to completing an official application for readmission.

 Upon approval, an application for readmission must be completed and submitted to the Office of Admissions.
 Additionally, upon change of status, students will be required to attend five counseling sessions through the University’s Counseling Services Office.